wp-plugins/ik-facebook/readme.txt

 == Frequently Asked Questions ==

 = Help!
-I need an App ID/Secret Key! =
+I need a Facebook App ID / Facebook Secret Key! =

 OK!
 We have a great page with some helpful information [here](http://iksocialpro.com/installation-usage-instructions/how-to-get-an-app-id-and-secret-key-from-facebook/ "Configuration Options and Instructions").